An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Design Considerations

-Our initial design considerations were the size and weight of the model, how the public would interact with the exhibit in its stand-alone use case within the museum, and how demonstrators would interact with the exhibit when explaining gravitational-wave science to small groups at fairs~\cite{FalkDierking2013}.
-We wanted the gravitational-wave detector model to be as large as feasibly possible: aesthetically we wanted something shiny and interesting to the public~\cite{doi:10.1002/sce.3730790503}, and practically the larger size allows the components to be more easily viewed.
+Our initial design considerations were the size and weight of the model, how the unsupervised public would interact with the exhibit, and how demonstrators could use the exhibit at fairs~\cite{FalkDierking2013}.
+We wanted the gravitational-wave detector model to be as large as feasibly possible: aesthetically we wanted something eye-catching for the public~\cite{doi:10.1002/sce.3730790503}, and practically the larger size allows the components to be more easily viewed.
 At the same time, the model needed to be small enough to be easily transported for events and to and from the museum.

-We settled on a circular aluminium base with a diameter of $0.6~\mathrm{m}$, which can be easily lifted by two people and fits into a compact car.
-The circular shape also allows for people to easily gather around the model at fairs~\cite{doi:10.1111/cura.12267,FalkDierking2013}.
+We settled on a $60~\mathrm{cm}$-diameter aluminium base, which can be easily lifted by two people and fits into a compact car.
+The circular shape also allows for people to easily gather around the model~\cite{doi:10.1111/cura.12267,FalkDierking2013}.
+Previous gravitational-wave exhibits have used a photodiode and speaker as an output source \cite{CavagliaExhibit:2009}, though in our initial testing this could cause positive feedback, whereby the speaker sound would further drive the mirrors.
+The approach of using a large interference pattern and direct interaction through software was preferred due to installation constraints.

 The gravitational-wave detector model can be used on its own, or in combination with screens and buttons that visitors can use to interact with the model and learn more about it~\cite{doi:10.1080/09500690701494050,doi:10.1002/tea.10068}.
-We have developed custom exhibit software, which can be adapted to suit a specific audience and the particular interactive configuration in use, either in a museum or at a science fair (see Section~\ref{sec:museumInstallation} and Section~\ref{sec:rsInstall} for details on these audiences).
+We have developed custom exhibit software which can be adapted to suit a specific audience and the particular interactive configuration in use.

-In the museum, the software is set up so that users can guide themselves through the exhibit with the help of multimedia material.
-The software and interaction with the physical hardware needed to be durable to cope with high usage and to operate independently without maintenance for extended periods of time.
-It also needed to follow the museum's health and safety protocols to be suitable for unsupervised use by all ages.
-The information presented needed to be self-explanatory, suitable for a range of interaction times, and use a range of information delivery options (e.g., video, images, text).
+At the Thinktank museum, our exhibit is located in a gallery containing several unrelated science exhibits, and needed to work with the museum's existing infrastructure.
+Our software and hardware needed to be durable to cope with high usage and to operate independently without maintenance for extended periods of time.
+Users guide themselves through each exhibit with the help of multimedia material; the information presented needed to be self-explanatory, suitable for a range of interaction times, and use a range of information delivery options (video, images, text).